F1-C0D3/MANETModel/README.md

   - Adjust playground from text input fields for graph generation

 ## Discussion:
 - Utilization as property of Links
+- Path algorithms with flows instead of Path